Geminid meteor shower 2024 reaches its photography peak tonight!

 A shutter release cable that can be locked, or an intervalometer or remote control, will be helpful for taking repeated long exposures without having to manually depress the shutter button every 25 seconds.

-The right composition
+Find the right composition

+Although it's tempting to point your camera at the radiant, meteors can just as easily appear anywhere in the sky.
 By pointing at the radiant you'll likely miss as many meteors as you'll catch, so it's better to get something interesting in the foreground – perhaps an old barn, a tree, or a sculpture – in your composition to add interest.
 That way you'll have a beautiful landscape photo that will hopefully feature a shooting star or two.

 Taking the shot

 Either way, you'll end up with hundreds of shots of the night sky, some of which will hopefully have shooting stars within them.
 If that's all you're after, you can extract the images that do feature a shooting star and ditch the rest.
-However, if you use the free software StarStaX, you can drag-and-drop all 200 photos into it to create a star-trail image … featuring shooting stars, of course.
-It's also possible to do this on Adobe Photoshop.
+However, if you use the free software StarStaX, you can drag-and-drop all 200 photos into it to create a star-trail image, featuring shooting stars, of course.
+It's also possible to do this on Adobe Photoshop